Aggressive Driving Accident Lawyer

-Bringing a lawsuit against an aggressive driver provides a means to recover damages for harm suffered in a vehicle collision.
-Washington, D.C. car accident attorney Roger Gelb advocates on behalf of crash victims who have been harmed by the negligent conduct of others.
-Attorney Gelb focuses his legal practice on assisting those hurt in vehicle accidents, and has personally represented thousands of clients.
+Bringing a lawsuit against a driver provides a means to recover damages for harm suffered in aggressive driving accidents in Washington, DC.
+Washington, D.C., car accident attorney Roger Gelb advocates on behalf of crash victims who have been harmed by the negligent conduct of others.
+Attorney Gelb focuses his legal practice on assisting those hurt in vehicle accidents and has personally represented thousands of clients.
 At Gelb & Gelb, clients speak directly with Mr. Gelb during their legal representation as he handles every case in the firm.
-As a recognized leading advocate for accident victims’ rights, Mr. Gelb has recovered multi-million dollar verdicts and settlements for individuals and families, and is available to represent clients throughout Washington, D.C.
+As a recognized leading advocate for accident victims’ rights, Mr. Gelb has recovered multi-million dollar verdicts and settlements for individuals and families.
+He is available to represent clients throughout Washington, D.C.

 Holding an Aggressive Driver Accountable for Harm Caused in a Collision

-Driving aggressively may be an example of a breached duty of care because it is unlikely to demonstrate an appropriate level of care for the circumstances.
+Driving aggressively may be an example of a breached duty of care because it is unlikely to demonstrate appropriate care for the circumstances.
 In a negligence case, the fact finder will compare the defendant’s conduct or failure to act with the actions of a reasonable person.
 In other words, if the accident occurred on a crowded highway, and the driver tailgated aggressively, weaving in and out of traffic at high speed, the fact finder would likely consider that a reasonable person would not operate their vehicle in this unsafe manner.
-This conduct would likely be deemed a breach of the duty to use reasonable care, avoiding foreseeable accidents.
+This conduct would probably be deemed a breach of the duty to use reasonable care, avoiding foreseeable accidents.

 If a victim is killed in an aggressive driving accident, their surviving family members may be able to bring a wrongful death claim against the defendant driver.
 Spouses and other relatives of the decedent can bring this type of claim, as well as survival actions in cases where the victim did not die immediately.

-Consult a Washington, D.C.
-Lawyer Regarding Your Car Accident Claim
+Consult a Washington, D.C., Lawyer Regarding Your Car Accident Claim